nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ![Delete Todo Sequence Diagram](images/DeleteTodoSequenceDiagram.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `DeleteTodoCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `DeleteTodoCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of the diagram.
 </div>

 As shown, the original todo in CoLAB's Model Component has been deleted.
 Moreover, the updated list of todos has been saved to the Storage Component of CoLAB.
 As the operation comes to an end, the `CommandResult` object returned is used for UI purposes, where a message is displayed to the user to inform him/her about the status of their input command and the deleted todo.